ldzambra/QFI-SVR/README.md

 If you use this code, please cite:

-Luis D. Zambrano Palma et al.,
+LDZ Palma and Yusef Maleki,
-"Observable-Based Prediction of Quantum Fisher Information in Multipartite Quantum Systems"
+"Machine-Learning Estimation of Quantum Fisher Information from Collective Observables"